ChoiceCoin/Voting/README.md

 # Voting
 This is a repository for voting software built using Choice Coin on the ALgorand Network.
 Our voting software is centered around Decentralized Decisions, an open-source voting software that allows organizations to make decisions in a distributed manner.
 The votes in Decentralized Decisions are recorded on the Algorand Blockchain, and are tabulated using a stateless smart contract.
 Post-quantum cryptography ensures that voter information is kept secure througout the entire process at all points of vunerability.
-This repository is meant to faciliate opne-development on the Choice Coin Platform, and to serve as a starting point for developers looking to set up their own decentralized voting platform.
+This repository is meant to faciliate open-development on the Choice Coin Platform, and to serve as a starting point for developers looking to set up their own decentralized voting platform.
 Development here can directly be used for Choice Coin's Developer Awards Program.